 If you think you have thrown a plastic bag away properly, think again!
-There is no “away” and many of those bags end up as inadvertent litter.
+There is no “away.”
+Many bags end up as inadvertent litter.

 I see at least one plastic bag every day as I go about my daily routine in Los Angeles.
 I see them caught in the bushes and trees beside our roadways, in the air above our streets, in our oceans and on our beaches.
-Estimates suggest that these bags will remain intact for hundreds if not thousands of years.
+They even blow right up against my doorstep.
+Estimates suggest that these bags will remain intact for hundreds of years.
 In the meantime, they blight our cities and destroy land based wildlife habitat.

 Here is a story of what these bags can do.
 This story comes from a customer of mine in Alaska: